Gray-lab/remesh_fun/readme.md

 ```
 ---
 ## Recommended setup for local server
-For running a local instance of the project, the following steps are recommended.
-A unix based operating system is assumed.
+ A linux operating system is assumed for these directions.
 The project was completed on, and the commands were tested on, an Ubuntu 20.04 instance running in WSL.

 Strictly speaking, it is not required that a virtual environment be used - but it is good practice.

 1. Download or clone the repository and navigate to the top directory

 2. Ensure that python version 3.8.10 (or higher) is installed:
 ```
 $ python3 --version